Modern Git Cheat Sheet

 Reset Options Moves branch pointer

-Use when you want to modify the commit or split it into multiple commits
+Use when you want to modify recent commits or combine them

 ⚠️ Warning: Permanently deletes uncommitted work